-A modification and further extension of Emergency Directives 2-8 is now necessary to reduce the spread of infection and to ensure the continuing operation of essential court functions.
+An extension and modification of Emergency Directives 2 through 8, however, is necessary to reduce the spread of infection and to ensure the continuing operation of essential court functions.

 Accordingly, I hereby determine and declare under N.C.G.S. § 7A-39(b)(2) that catastrophic conditions resulting from the COVID-19 outbreak have existed and continue to exist in all counties of this state.